ggranath/cimesr/README.md

 Version: 0.1-dev

+##Updates
+It is now possible to extract gap size `size()` but no functions to use this data has been implemented yet.

 ## Development

 The cimesr package is now in development.
 It is an R implementation of the software bundle CIMES-FISHEYE which was developed by Jean-Michel Walter.